AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/best-practices-for-testing.md

 ---
 unique-page-id: 18874722
-description: Best Practices for Testing - Marketo Measure - Product Documentation
+description: Best Practices for Testing - [!DNL Marketo] Measure - Product Documentation
 title: Best Practices for Testing
 exl-id: ff95a1a9-d324-47f5-b47d-39014dff77e4
 ---
 # Best Practices for Testing {#best-practices-for-testing}

-When testing Marketo Measure, be sure to first clear cookies and use a unique email address for each test.
-The email address does not need to be real--it only needs to be a unique address that does not belong to any of your Salesforce records (e.g., unique1@test.com, unique2@test.com).
+When testing [!DNL Marketo Measure], be sure to first clear cookies and use a unique email address for each test.
+The email address does not need to be real--it only needs to be a unique address that does not belong to any of your [!DNL Salesforce] records (e.g., unique1@test.com, unique2@test.com).

-Cookies can be cleared in the settings section of your browser, select tools and clear browsing data.
+Cookies can be cleared in the [!UICONTROL settings] section of your browser, select tools and clear browsing data.
 A test begins before the search and ends with a form submission.
 You can test through organic search or through a company advertisement.
 Make sure to clear cookies again before every new test you conduct.

 ## Steps for Testing {#steps-for-testing}